Fran-827/Lab1-Remolar/README.md

 *Identify at least three relevant tools used in software development.*

-Integrated Development Environment(IDE)
--This is a platform where developers can access the tools needed for software development.
-IDE typically includes a source code editor, a compiler, and a debugger

-Version Control System
--This tool is used to manage and track changes to the source code during the software development process.

-Database Management Tools
--This tool is used to enable developers to access, interact with, and manage data.
+An Integrated Development Environment (IDE) is a comprehensive platform that provides developers with essential tools for software development, including a source code editor, compiler, and debugger.
+In addition to IDEs, Version Control Systems are vital for managing and tracking changes to source code during the development process, facilitating collaboration and ensuring that code versions are properly maintained.
+Furthermore, Database Management Tools are important for enabling developers to access, interact with, and efficiently manage the data that software applications require.
+Collectively, these tools streamline and support the entire software development workflow.

 *Explain the role of version control systems in software projects.*